numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

-There appears to be some agreement that the current method is not desirable for values that have a datatype, but may useful for pure python integers or floats as in the first example.
+There appears to be some agreement that the current method is not desirable for values that have a datatype, but may be useful for pure python integers or floats as in the first example.
 However, any change of the datatype system and universal function dispatching must initially fully support the current behavior.